 Companies such as Google/YouTube, Facebook, Amazon, Airbnb and Uber benefit from strong network effects - the phenomenon through which their services become increasingly attractive as more people use them, to the extent that it becomes near impossible for any other company to compete - or for governments to challenge them.
 They also share the American 'see you in court' approach to regulation.
 The companies' huge size and international reach certainly make it near impossible for any individual regulator to tackle them with any prospect of success, partly because their businesses are so complex and partly because their resources enable them to out-gun all but the most persistent and well-funded regulators.
 But their critics are becoming more vociferous.
 Nick Srnicek has described data as the modern equivalent of oil - essential to the modern economy and maybe needing something like the 1911 anti-trust break-up of Rockefeller's Standard Oil.

 There is a related issue in that Google/YouTube, Facebook, Twitter etc. claim to be mere platforms, passively hosting content that they are unwilling to assess.
 In practice, their algorithms to some extent choose what their readers see, and the companies are financed by advertising, much like traditional media companies.
-And they can and do deploy the strong argument that any restriction of their behaviour threatens their customers' right to free speech.
+But they are very concerned that active moderation, as distinct from responsive moderation, will expose them to substantial legal liabilities.
+They also deploy the strong argument that any restriction of their behaviour threatens their customers' right to free speech.
 Others wonder whether this really does justify their possibly encouraging a man to kill his daughter and then himself whilst live-streaming his actions on Facebook Live.

 There is also the danger that algorithmic news poses a risk to democracy as 1.2 billion daily Facebook users, for instance, mainly listen to louder echoes of their own voices - the so-called filter bubble.
 And the Home Affairs Select Committee has strongly criticised social media companies for failing to take down and take sufficiently seriously illegal content.
 It was interesting, therefore, to find that, in the summer of 2017, the Giants suddenly found that they could indeed censor their content when forced to do so (a) by advertisers who didn't want their content placed alongside content which promoted hate speech, and (b) by the Premier League who insisted that illegal streaming and video clips should be removed from websites.